The Fibonacci--Redheffer matrix and its properties

 \section{Abstract}

-A Redheffer--type matrix with Fibonacci entries is defined, and the determinant and spectral properties of this matrix are studied.
-Also, more general Redheffer--type matrices are considered and intriguing number-theoretic examples are illustrated.
-Furthermore, several asymptotic results are discussed and a new expression related to the Riemann hypothesis is presented.
+A Redheffer--type matrix with Fibonacci entries is introduced, and the determinant and spectral properties of this matrix are studied.
+In particular, its determinant is derived and it is always negative, its eigenvalues are real and simple and, except the smallest eigenvalue, they are located close to Fibonacci numbers, and its eigenvectors have all their entries nonzero.
+Also, more general Redheffer--type matrices are considered, intriguing examples are illustrated, and several asymptotic results are discussed.